Ishtar Gate

-Other panels from the facade of the gate are located in many other museums around the world, including various European countries and the United States.
+Other panels from the façade of the gate are located in many other museums around the world.

-The façade of the Iraqi embassy in Beijing, China includes a replica of the Ishtar Gate.
+The façade of the Iraqi embassy in Beijing, China, includes a replica of the Ishtar Gate.
+The façades of the Iraqi embassies in Amman, Jordan, and Islamabad, Pakistan, also evoke the Ishtar Gate.

 History

-King Nebuchadnezzar II reigned 604–562 BCE, the peak of the Neo-Babylonian Empire.
+King Nebuchadnezzar II reigned 604–562 BC, the peak of the Neo-Babylonian Empire.
 He is known as the biblical conqueror who captured Jerusalem.
 He ordered the construction of the gate and dedicated it to the Babylonian goddess Ishtar.
 The gate was constructed using glazed brick with alternating rows of bas-relief mušḫuššu (dragons), aurochs (bulls), and lions, symbolizing the gods Marduk, Adad, and Ishtar respectively.

 The roof and doors of the gate were made of cedar, according to the dedication plaque.
 The bricks in the gate were covered in a blue glaze meant to represent lapis lazuli, a deep-blue semi-precious stone that was revered in antiquity due to its vibrancy.
 The blue-glazed bricks would have given the façade a jewel-like shine.
 Through the gate ran the Processional Way, which was lined with walls showing about 120 lions, bulls, dragons, and flowers on yellow and black glazed bricks, symbolizing the goddess Ishtar.
 The gate itself depicted only gods and goddesses.
 These included Ishtar, Adad, and Marduk.
 During celebrations of the New Year, statues of the deities were paraded through the gate and down the Processional Way.